annavatyan/masonry-grid/README.md

 ### Improved “Back to Gallery” Navigation
 - Preserve scroll position when returning from a photo page to the gallery.
 - Avoid full page refresh to make navigation feel seamless.

+### Skeleton Loading
+- Implement skeleton placeholders for photos while they are loading to improve perceived performance and reduce layout shifts.